steffinstanly/reviewhuntr/_posts/product_reviews/2019-08-27-arsvita-car-audio-bluetooth-cassette-receiver-review.md

 ### Interesting Features

-Without a doubt, the most interesting feature of the [***Arsvita Car Audio Bluetooth Cassette Receiver***](https://www.amazon.com/Arsvita-Bluetooth-Cassette-Receiver-Adapter/dp/B07QSW6KNY?tag=reviewhuntr-20) is directly in its name:  Bluetooth.
+Without a doubt, the most interesting feature of the {{ link }} is directly in its name:  Bluetooth.
 Unlike similar cassette adapters, this one is capable of connecting to your devices via Bluetooth.
 This saves a lot of hassle.
 Instead of having to manually plug in your phone or mp3 player every time you get into the car, it can automatically connect for you!
 Since your phone won't have to leave wherever you normally store it while driving, such as your purse, a stand, or even just a cup holder, you'll be less likely to leave it behind.
 You'll also get rid of all of the bulky cords that seem to only clutter up the area and take up space.
 Do you take calls while driving?
 You can with this!
 Being hands-free is a safe way to keep up communication on the go, and this product offers it.

 ### The Good